enisn/TreeView.Maui/README.md

 # TreeView.Maui
- A simple treeview control for MAUI
+ A simple treeview control for MAUI.

+ > **⚠️WARNING**: This project is a PoC and main TreeView implementation is in [UraniumUI](https://github.com/enisn/UraniumUI).
+This project wont be maintained anymore.

 ## Showcase